No, you tell them I'll talk to them when I'm good and ready.

 Start the hour off with a rotten attitude.

-That's exactly what we live from the Southern Command in sunny South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's Open Line Friday.

 And here's your telephone number.

-Here we are having more fun than a human being.
+Here we are having more fun than a human being should be allowed to have.

-I still got some I got some debate sound bites.
+I still got some debate soundbites.

-I got other sound bites.
+I got other soundbites.

 Yes, I do.